-Maidenhair stitch is a very decorative stitch which can be accompanied with other stitches like the french knot or oyster stitch to create beautiful designs.
-This stitch is a bit different from from the other kinds in feather stitch family.
-Intead of taking a ‘V’ shape each time, it finishes a set of half ‘V’s on one side before moving to the other.
+Maidenhair stitch is very decorative and can be accompanied by other stitches like the French knot or oyster stitch to create beautiful designs.
+This stitch is a bit different from the other kinds in the Feather Stitch Family.
+Instead of taking a ‘V’ shape each time, it finishes a set of half ‘V’s on one side before moving to the other.
 Let’s say that it follows, more or less, the single feather stitch technique, with the stitches on both sides.

 Just a quick hello and thank you for sharing so much to teach so many!